-- Add vegetation (vegetation provides cooling effects as well as aesthetic and ecological benefits). - Use vegetation for shade. - Use vegetation to provide green facades on walls and roofs. - Add infrastructure for freely available drinking water. - Add shade-providing structures, such as awnings and canopies. - Add splash-pads or pools. - Add buildings that can act as a cooling center (i.e., has air conditioning). - Add medical/first aid facilities. - Add drainage to reduce breeding grounds for disease vectors, such as mosquitos. - Construct with heat-resistant materials. - Construct roofs with light-colored roofing. - Construct with "cool" pavements, which absorb more solar energy and evaporate less water than traditional materials. - Construct with consideration for the orientation of buildings/structures with regard to the sun. - Reduce stress on the electricity grid by adding energy efficiency measures (i.e., natural ventilation) and renewable energy (solar, wind, coastal, geothermal). - Avoid using gas-powered lawn and garden equipment to reduce air pollution.
+- Add vegetation (vegetation provides cooling effects as well as aesthetic and ecological benefits). - Use vegetation for shade21. - Use vegetation to provide green facades on walls and roofs. - Add infrastructure for freely available drinking water. - Add shade-providing structures, such as awnings and canopies. - Add splash-pads or pools. - Add buildings that can act as a cooling center (i.e., has air conditioning). - Add medical/first aid facilities. - Add drainage to reduce breeding grounds for disease vectors, such as mosquitos. - Construct with heat-resistant materials. - Construct roofs with light-colored roofing. - Construct with "cool" pavements, which absorb more solar energy and evaporate less water than traditional materials.